 Oncologists usually treat cancer with radiation therapy, surgery or medications including chemotherapy, hormonal therapy and/or biologic therapy, either alone or in combination.

 If your cancer can be treated with radiation, you will be referred to a radiation oncologist – a cancer specialist who specializes in treating patients with radiation therapy.
 Your radiation oncologist will work with your primary doctor and other cancer specialists, such as surgeons and medical oncologists, to oversee your care.
 He or she will discuss the details of your cancer with you, the role of radiation therapy in your overall treatment plan and what to expect from your treatment.

 Shermian A. Woodhouse, M.D., M.P.H.

 Patrick Fernandes, M.D.

-The Community Cancer Center is home to a Varian Truebeam linear accelerator.
+The Carle Cancer Institute Normal is home to a Varian Truebeam linear accelerator.
 This state-of-the-art machine is used for Radiosurgery.

 Radiosurgery is a non-invasive treatment technique used primarily to ablate tumors.
 Radiosurgery is most suitable for small, well-defined tumors that can be seen in imaging, such as a CT or an MRI scan.
 Despite the use of the word “surgery” in its name, radiosurgery does not involve removing the tumor with a surgical knife.
 Instead, a focused high-intensity beam of radiation is used to target a tumor while minimizing dosage to healthy tissue.